December 4, 2022

 Also, you can change the name of the exploration in the top-left corner of the interface.

 To select a different date range, click the date in the top-left corner (below the exploration name) and select whatever you need (like “last 7 days”, “Last 30 days”, etc.).

 Note: Metrics are disabled as variables in the Funnel Exploration of Google Analytics 4.
 The report always shows the number of users (and some related calculated metrics).

-If you want to compare how different groups of your users/visitors are behaving, you should include those segments in the Segments section first (I will later show how to add them to the actual report).
+If you want to compare how different groups of your users/visitors behave, you should include those segments in the Segments section first.
+I will later show how to add them to the actual report.